achimgaedke/dash-celery-integration/README.md

 The module `celery_manager_tasks` provides a drop in replacement for the `CeleryLongCallbackManager`.
 It allows to return tasks or signatures, which (eventually when executed by the celery workers) will provide the result back to dash.

 The example program will start 100 `embarassingly_parallel` tasks, returning the task PID after a short sleep.
 The `collect` task will provide a summary statistics about the runner utilsiation to dash.
+The button `start` will repeat this procedure.

 The project should (hopefully) work out of the box, starting 3 programms